When to Use Cloud Agents (and When Not To)

 When Cloud Agents Make Sense

 This guide helps you decide whether cloud agents are the right abstraction for your problem.
-Use cloud agents when:- The same class of issue returns weekly (or daily)

 - The work is mostly handling (triage, patching, cleanup), not discovery